ValveSoftware/SteamVR-for-Linux/.github/ISSUE_TEMPLATE/performance-issue.md

 - GPU:
 - Gist for perf top: [See [instructions](https://github.com/ValveSoftware/SteamVR-for-Linux/blob/master/CapturingPerfData.md)]
 - Link to gpuvis trace: [See [instructions](https://github.com/ValveSoftware/SteamVR-for-Linux/blob/master/CapturingPerfData.md)]

+**Screenshots**
+If applicable, add screenshots to help explain your problem.
+If possible, also include screenshot of vrmonitor's timing graph.

 **Additional context**
 Add any other context about the problem here.